- Table of Contents

 My speed tests compared ProtonVPN servers to my unprotected connection in three areas: latency, download speed and upload speed.

 Latency, measured by ping length in milliseconds, is the time it takes one data packet to move from one device to another.
 Since even digital data has to travel through physical space, latency tends to increase with distance.
 Latency is important for live functions, like chatting or gaming.

 Download speed and upload speed are both measured in megabits per second (Mbps) and measure how much traffic can move from the internet to your device (download) or from your device to the internet (upload) at a time.

 Download speed is important for loading pages quickly and streaming video.
-Upload speed is important for any task that involves uploading content, such as posting on social media.
+Upload speed is important for any task that involves uploading content, such as posting and scheduling on social media.